chitu1629/react-springboot-mysql/README.md

 If you would like to change which targets should be monitored or make configuration changes edit the /prometheus/prometheus.yml file.
 The targets section is where you define what should be monitored by Prometheus.

+Default port for prometheus - 9090
+Default port for cadvisor - 8080
+Default port for grafana - 3000

 The below image is the example of tabular format which shows the number of running, stopped and paused containers.